gtri/scrimmage/README.md

     $ cmake .. -DPython_ADDITIONAL_VERSIONS=3.5

 Otherwise, cmake will choose on its own.
+It should be noted that `interactive_plots.py` uses wxPython which is only compatible with python2.

 ### Install protobuf Python package